Adv-2005/pdf-qa-rag/pdf-qa-app/README.md

 # PDF Q&A Agentic RAG

-An Agentic Retrieval-Augmented Generation (RAG) application built using LangGraph, FastAPI, React, FAISS, and local/open-source LLMs.
+An Agentic Retrieval-Augmented Generation (RAG) application built using LangGraph, FastAPI, React, FAISS, BM25, OpenAI, and LangSmith.

-The project evolved from a traditional Tool Calling Agent into a LangGraph-based Agentic RAG system capable of:
+The project evolved from a traditional Tool Calling Agent into a stateful LangGraph-based Agentic RAG system capable of:

-* Retrieval-Augmented Generation (RAG)
+* Hybrid Retrieval (BM25 + Vector Search)
+* Query Rewriting
+* Conversational Memory
 * Document Relevance Grading
 * Conditional Routing
 * Web Search Fallback
+* Hallucination Prevention
 * Source Attribution
-* Retrieval Evaluation
+* LangSmith Observability

-The goal of this project is to understand how modern AI systems are built internally rather than relying on black-box frameworks.
+The goal of this project is to understand how production-grade AI systems are built internally rather than relying on black-box frameworks.

 ---